Chaityam40/Hypothesis-Testing-vs-A-B-Testing/README.md

 # Hypothesis-Testing-vs-A-B-Testing

-Compared results of A/B Testing from results of Logistic Regression on the same dataset.
+Compared the results of A/B Testing from results of Logistic Regression on the same dataset.